MESSAGE FROM PASTOR SUSANNE

 CONSIDER BEING A COFFEE HOUR HOST

 Please think about volunteering to host a coffee hour.
 They are held once a month and you can pick the date (maybe to celebrate an event).
 We generally have one for Easter and for the 4th Sunday of Advent. and then a few other things as they come up.
-The July 27th coffee hour will be hosted by the Boyd family as they celebrate their wedding anniversary and the coffee hour for August will be on August 22 which is the Sunday closest to the anniversary date of the founding of Grace.
 There is no host for that yet.
 You will be supplying finger food and drinks and do not need to make coffee.
 Please contact the office to reserve a date.

 Gifts of Hope Concludes After More Than 30 Years of Impactful Ministry